Cutlery-Drawer/simh/doc/simh_doc.rst

 SIMH can read Pierce-format seven-track magnetic tape images.
 Pierce format uses only 6 data bits, and one parity bit, in each byte.
-The high order bit indicates start of record.
+The high-order bit indicates start of record.
 End-of-file is indicated by a record of one (occasionally two) bytes consisting of code 017 (octal).

 SIMH can read and write AWS format tape images.